 A delectable sweet, honey has long been used for medicinal purposes.
 For example, it has traditionally served as an antibacterial.
 Today, there is scientific support for this health benefit.

-A 2016 study noted honey’s antimicrobial activity, so it’s possible that honey might be an antimicrobial for skin conditions, including impetigo.
+A noted honey’s antimicrobial activity, so it’s possible that honey might be an antimicrobial for skin conditions, including impetigo.
 However, this hasn’t been demonstrated in human studies.

 Another 2012 lab study showed it combated Staphylococcus and Streptococcus bacteria quite well.